Congratulations!

 I hope I have been able to give you the guidance you need to go on your hunt for the perfect race.

-Taking these points into consideration when choosing your first ultramarathon will improve your odds of having the best possible first experience, and have you coming back for more.
+Considering these points when choosing your first ultramarathon will improve your odds of having the best possible first experience and keep you coming back for more.

 Good luck with that first ultra!